 Chandler's Public Library System consists of four branches spread throughout the city to ensure the availability of information resources.
-The libraries are equipped with current computer systems that provide direct access to business sites via the Internet, as well as subscription database titles.
+The libraries are equipped with modern computer systems that provide direct access to business sites via the Internet, as well as subscription database titles.
 Anyone who has a library card and a pin can access the following business resources:

-• Reference Solutions (formerly Reference USA)

-A powerful online reference and research tool providing library cardholders instant, real-time access to accurate, in-depth information on U.S. businesses (59 million) and U.S. residents (310 million).
+• Data Axle Reference Solutions (formerly Reference USA) A powerful online reference and research tool providing library cardholders instant, real-time access to accurate, in-depth information on U.S. businesses (59 million) and U.S. residents (310 million).
 Evaluate new business opportunities, research executives and companies, find news articles, conduct job searches, research papers, locate addresses and phone numbers, conduct market research and much more.
+Visit www.chandlerlibrary.org, click on "Browse the Library", under "Online Resources" click on "By Name" then under D click on "Data Axle Reference Solutions".